 Josephus, a former Roman slave and hellenized Jew, makes first mention of Jesus’ life and fate in his noted history of Judaism leading to the first century in Antiquities of the Jews, believed by scholars to be written in the mid 90’s AD.

 Tacitus in writing The Annals during the 120’s AD, also mentions Jesus in his recounting of Emperor Nero using Roman Christians as scapegoats, wrongly blaming and subsequently torturing them for the famous great fire of Rome in 64AD.

 Paul and Patrick also explore various contentious archeological findings that might shed further light on major figures depicted prominently within the four gospels of the Christian New Testament; such as the Roman governor of First Century Roman Palestine, Pontius Pilate.
 As well as Joseph ben Caiaphas, the head of the Sanhedrin – a body tasked with matters pertaining to governing the Jews on issues deemed within their scope of local autonomy by Rome.

 Kushan Empire: The Gatekeeper for the Eastern and Western Worlds

 In the ancient world of this period and region, history is often dominated by the Roman and Han Chinese juggernauts.
-Yet these two powers never shared a common border, and their spheres of influence end in Central Asia.
-In a large portion of the significant territory separating them, one of the major rising powers was the Kushan Empire.
+Yet these two powers never shared a common border, and their spheres of influence end on the periphery of Central Asia.
+In the large portion of the significant territory separating them, one of the major rising powers was the Kushan Empire.

-The Kushan Empire is believed by scholars to have formed from the Yuezhi people, originally a nomadic group that may have originated from a region roughly located near where modern-day western Mongolia is situated.
+The Kushan Empire is believed by some scholars to have formed from the Yuezhi people, an initially nomadic group that may have originated from a region roughly located near modern-day western Mongolia.
 However the relationship between the Kushans and their Yuezhi predecessors is still not fully understood.

 Write to Paul and Patrick at email@example.com